smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 **New this week**
 - Conversions from `aws_smithy_types::DateTime` to `OffsetDateTime` from the `time` crate are now available from the `aws-smithy-types-convert` crate. (smithy-rs#849)
 - :bug: Relaxed profile name validation to allow `@` and other characters (smithy-rs#861, aws-sdk-rust#270)
+- :tada: Timeouts for requests are now configurable.
+You can set a timeout for each individual request attempt or for all attempts made for a request. (smithy-rs#831)
+- Fixed links to Usage Examples (smithy-rs#862, @floric)

 v0.0.25-alpha (November 11th, 2021)
 ===================================